Are you an adviser? Go to Unbiased Pro

 Where can I find the best stakeholder pension providers?

-One of the main benefits of a stakeholder pension is the flexibility allowed when it comes to contributing and transferring pensions.
+One of the main benefits of a stakeholder pension is the flexibility allowed when it comes to contributing to and transferring pensions.

 For that reason, stakeholder pensions must meet government standards that ensure low minimum contributions, free transfers of money between pensions, flexible contributions, and a default investment fund.
-So, to find the best stakeholder pension for you, you’ll need to shop around.

 Stakeholder pensions are particularly good for those who are self-employed or on a low income.